-The preceding examples are just three instances of a broad liberty that stretches across both public and private life and touches thousands of subject matters.
-It is easy to overlook its pervasiveness because the liberty of silence is characterized by the absence of any law requiring disclosure or speech on the subject, and the absence of law seldom attracts the attention it deserves.
+Caveat emptor, the right of trade secrecy, and the absence of a general duty to disclose are just three instances of a broad liberty that stretches across both public and private life and touches thousands of subject matters.
+Indeed, there are as many different liberties of silence as there are subject matters for the law to address.
+It is easy to overlook this obvious fact because the liberty of silence is characterized by the absence of any law requiring disclosure or speech on the subject, and the absence of law seldom attracts the attention it deserves.
 On the vast range of matters that human minds daily consider, no law compels a person to disclose his or her thoughts.
 The absence of laws requiring such disclosures reflects the common law's general, favorable posture toward freedom not to speak.